Best Candle Scent for Open House

 What a lot of realtors may not know is that the trick to selling a house is all in the smell.
 When a potential homeowner walks into a space and immediately feels like they are in their own house, you have a much higher chance of selling.

 But this is tricky.
-How do you make sure every visitor is going to feel like home when they walk through the door?
+How do you make sure every visitor is going to feel at home when they walk through the door?
 Different people like different smells, and it is impossible to know the perfect smell for every possible buyer before they walk into the house.
 However, there are some scents that are universally great for making people feel at home and welcome.

-Before I divulged to you the secret of the scents, first you should be aware that there is a serious difference between a good candle that makes someone feel happy and more inclined to purchase a home, and a shot of deodorized aerosol.
+Before I divulged to you the secret of the scents, first you should be aware that there is a serious difference between a good candle that makes someone feel happy and more inclined to purchase a home and a shot of deodorized aerosol.
 These are not the same things!
 Aerosols are overpowering and chemically gross.
 And believe me, people can sense the difference.

 But with a candle, especially a quality candle with a quality smell, the aroma is subtle and appealing, and clients notice!